EE2dev/sequence-explorer/README.md

 The file structure is similar to the data file plus one extra column called `name`.
 The only difference is that the first column must be named ```value```, the four columns refering to the path have to be named ```sourceX,sourceY,targetX,targetY```.
 This additional file has to be in the same directory as the main csv file and has to be named as the main file with "_paths" added to the file name.
 E.g. original file: `my_sankey_file.csv`--> `my_sankey_file_paths.csv`
+Please note that paths which are highlighted (meaning particles are flowing) prevents other mouse events from firing.
+To continue with interactive responses of sequence explorer all paths must be deselected.

 Example of a valid csv file: